-⊠ (REQUIRED) Agency responsible for emergency management and response.
+☑ (REQUIRED) Agency responsible for emergency management and response.
 Describe the coordination goals and process:

-The Hawai'i Department of Human Services will coordinate with the State and County Civil Defense agencies regarding licensed and registered child care providers that have been impacted by disasters.
+The Hawai'i Department of Human Services coordinates with the State and County emergency management agencies regarding licensed and registered child care providers that have been impacted by emergencies to ensure that child care providers can resume child care operations as quickly as possible post-emergency by assisting in identifying impacted child care providers and to request post-emergency inspections, when applicable.